Flevy Management Insights Q&A

 David Tang | McKinsey 3 Horizons Model

-This article provides a detailed response to: How does the McKinsey 3 Horizons Model assist in the integration of mergers and acquisitions into long-term strategic planning?
-For a comprehensive understanding of McKinsey 3 Horizons Model, we also include relevant case studies for further reading and links to McKinsey 3 Horizons Model best practice resources.
+This article provides a detailed response to: How Does the McKinsey 3 Horizons Model Guide M&A Integration Into Strategic Planning?
+For a comprehensive understanding of McKinsey 3 Horizons Model, we also include relevant case studies for further reading and links to McKinsey 3 Horizons Model templates.

 Reading time: 5 minutes